danmar/cppcheck/man/manual.md

 To add an include path, use `-I`, followed by the path.

 Cppcheck's preprocessor basically handles includes like any other preprocessor.
-However, while other preprocessors stop working when they encounter a missing header, cppcheck will just print an information message and continues parsing the code.
+However, while other preprocessors stop working when they encounter a missing header, Cppcheck will just print an information message and continues parsing the code.

-The purpose of this behaviour is that cppcheck is meant to work without necessarily seeing the entire code.
+The purpose of this behaviour is that Cppcheck is meant to work without necessarily seeing the entire code.
 Actually, it is recommended to not give all include paths.
-While it is useful for cppcheck to see the declaration of a class when checking the implementation of its members, passing standard library headers is highly discouraged because it will result in worse results and longer checking time.
-For such cases, .cfg files (see below) are the better way to provide information about the implementation of functions and types to cppcheck.
+While it is useful for Cppcheck to see the declaration of a class when checking the implementation of its members, passing standard library headers is discouraged, because it will result in less informative results and longer checking time.
+For such cases, .cfg files (see below) are the preferred way to provide information about the implementation of functions and types to Cppcheck.

 # Platform

-You should use a platform configuration that match your target.
+You should use a platform configuration that matches your target environment.

 By default Cppcheck uses native platform configuration that works well if your code is compiled and executed locally.